styx97/parallel_sort/README.md

 ## Distributing a sorting task from a raspberry pi to a computer.

-Here , we have tried to sort an array of 50k floats by using all the cores of a connected pc.
+Here, I have tried to speed up sorting 50k floats in pi by using all the cores of a connected pc.
 The result is then sent back to the pi and validated against sorting on a single core using the same algorithm (here, mergesort).

 First, connect your pc with the pi using an ethernet cable, and edit the eth0 connectivities.